-On some occasions when leaders have to take point the risk can be overwhelming.
-In fact these times are when a leader’s mettle is truly tested, when their courage and resolve are exposed.
-We’re not talking about those times that a leader has to make a project or product decision that may have a small to moderate impact on the end result.
+On some occasions when leaders have to take the point, the risk can be overwhelming.
+These times are when a leader’s mettle is truly tested when their courage and resolve are exposed.
+We’re not talking about those times that a leader has to make a project or product decision that may have a small to moderate impact on the result.
 No, we’re talking about those times when the lives, the jobs, the futures of others and potentially the company are at stake.

 2. Look diligently for the opportunity in the situation.
-This is not an exercise in optimism, this is taking inventory of what the organization does well, identifying which of these it can excel with, identifying the sacred cows and those on the team that are not up for the challenges or stresses and those that are suited for battle.
+Diligence is not an exercise in optimism; this is taking inventory of what the organization does well, identifying which of these it can excel with, recognizing the sacred cows and those on the team that is not up for the challenges or stresses and those that are suited for battle.

-4. Inspire people to action and expert execution; to invest the effort, passion and commitment to succeed.
-This requires earned trust, realistic optimism and connection with the doers.
-The leader then lives the passion, the resolve, the commitment that is being asked of all.
+4. Inspire people to act and expect execution; to invest the effort, passion, and commitment to succeed.
+Inspiration requires earned trust, realistic optimism and connection with the doers.
+The leader then lives the passion, the resolve, the determination that is being asked of all.
 This team inspiration can only happen when the entire team understands what’s in it for me, what’s in it for the company, what’s in it for the customer and most importantly, what does the end look like and what are the milestones they need to achieve to get there.
-A well led team will extend themselves beyond what they felt possible if they see a light at the end of the tunnel.
+A well-led team will extend themselves beyond what they felt possible if they see the light at the end of the tunnel.

 Most leaders know growing, staying small, getting small, transforming a company or a business sector is all a choice.
-Choosing with all of the facts, threats, opportunity and risks set the stage for a higher probability of ultimate success.
-But, big change does not happen overnight.
+Making choices by using the facts, threats, opportunity, and risks set the stage for a higher probability of ultimate success.
+But, significant change does not happen overnight.
 It takes the endurance of an ultra-marathoner, not to be swayed from the mission by pains, detours or difficulty.
-It takes courage to succeed even when all goes well…
+It takes courage to succeed even when all goes well.